crnguyen/Recipe-Rec/README.md

 ## Sprints
 #### 1st sprint: ERD, Wireframing, and Planning : Thursday - Sunday

-I spend the first 2-3 days planning what I wanted my app to look like by working on my ERD and hand drawing the wireframes for each page.
+I spent the first 2-3 days planning what I wanted my app to look like by working on my ERD and hand drawing the wireframes for each page.
 I also made sure to have a basic understanding of my models and how to set them up.

 #### 2nd sprint: API data, Models, and Routes : Sunday - Tuesday

 I chose to build my models and routes first to see how the pages on my app would interact with each other, and to have a basic template for my API data.
 This took about 2 hours at max.
 The bulk of the second sprint was spent navigating my API data and incorporating that into my app.

 I used the Spoonacular API, which is an API that you have to sign up for and it comes with a daily limit unless you pay.
 The more information that you pull from the API, the faster the daily limit is reached.
-I did't run into any issues with this until I actually got to pull data from my page and search for recipes to test out the functionality of the API, but this was all manageable until the 4th sprint.
+I didn't run into any issues with this until I actually got to pull data from my page and search for recipes to test out the functionality of the API, but this was all manageable until the 4th sprint.

 Code snippet - grabbing API data
 ```javascript